EliasGrinwis/portfolio/README.md

 # Elias Grinwis Plaat Stultjes Portfolio

-Welcome to the portfolio of Elias Grinwis Plaat Stultjes.
+Welcome to my portfolio.
 This repository contains the source code for my personal website, showcasing my work, skills, and experiences in web development and design.

 ## Features